 The South Wasco County School District, its mascot named for the river’s Redside trout, serves students from a 600,000-acre area at the schools located within the city.
 The White River Health District serves that same geographic region from the Deschutes Rim Clinic, also based in Maupin.

 Because of all this and more, Maupin has seen growth comparable to the rest of Central Oregon.
-The 2010 census counted 418 people and the current estimate is 430.
+In 2022, Maupin had a population of 431, according to Portland State University.
 The city expects more new construction and housing development within the next decade, with a population growth of 30 to 120 people.
 There are over 60 development-ready lots available within the city limits.